Senegal heads to the polls after delayed elections - here's what you need to know

 Concerns around a potential controversial third term attempt by Sall and growing accusations of a clampdown on themedia and political opponents have inflamed tensions in Senegal in recent years.

-In July, Sall finally put an end to speculation, saying he would step down in the interests of stability.
+In July, Sall finally put an end to speculation, saying he would abide by the constitution and step down in the interests of stability.

-The constitutional court has ruled that the president must leave office by the end of his second term on April 2.
+The constitutional court has ruled that the president must leave office by at the end of his second term on April 2.
 To some, this reflects the strength of Senegal's institutions and democracy.
-But to others, it shows how fragile that position really is, in a region that is experiencing a widespread wave of democratic regression.
+But to others, it shows how fragile it really is, in a region that is experiencing a widespread wave of democratic regression.

 Who are the candidates?

-On Sunday, voters will choose from 19 candidates, but two of them, both former tax collectors, are widely seen as the main contenders.
+On Sunday, voters will choose from 19 candidates, but two of them, both former tax collectors, have gained the most attention.

 Amadou Ba, who was prime minister until early this month, is the frontrunner in the race.
 The 62-year-old was endorsed by President Sall and has the weight of the ruling Benno Bokk Yakaar party.
 He has promised to build on Sall's achievements in office.